 STATEMENT OF PURPOSE

-Social justice is a value deeply woven into the fabric of Unitarian Universalism and made explicit in our seven UU principles.
+Social justice is a value deeply woven into the fabric of Unitarian Universalism and made explicit in our eight UU principles.
 At the UU Church of Utica, Social Justice Ministry teams address our yearning to grow spiritually in community and our desire to engage in love-based actions to promote a more just, equitable, and peaceful world.

 UUU SOCIAL JUSTICE COUNCIL